theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-webservices.md

 The depicted scenario builds upon the following basic principles:

-- Xtract Universal offers a [Web-API](https://help.theobald-software.com/en/xtract-universal/web-api) through which various actions can be performed via http(s) calls.
+- {{ productName }} offers a [Web-API](https://help.theobald-software.com/en/xtract-universal/web-api) through which various actions can be performed via http(s) calls.
 The depicted scenario uses the web API to:
-- Microsoft's self-hosted Integration runtime enables access to on-prem resources, such as Xtract Universal, from ADF.
+- Microsoft's self-hosted Integration runtime enables access to on-prem resources, such as {{ productName }}, from ADF.
 - Microsoft's ADF offers a *Web Activity* that allows calling resources via http(s) and a self-hosted Integration runtime.

 The depicted scenario uses two ADF pipelines to run extractions from ADF: